datamade/nyc-council-councilmatic/README.md

 cp councilmatic/settings_deployment.py.example councilmatic/settings_deployment.py
 ```

-Turn on DEBUG, and update your secret to whatever you like.
+Turn on DEBUG, and update your secret key to whatever you like.

 ```bash
 SECRET_KEY = 'super secret key'